Beaumont Hospital, Dublin: Services

 Beaumont Hospital employs approximately 3,000 staff.
 It provides 820 beds, of which 631 are in-patient acute beds, while 110 are reserved for acute day cases.
 A further 10 beds are designated for in-patient psychiatric care.

 The hospital provides regional cancer services to the North East Region of the Republic of Ireland and was designated as one of Ireland's eight Cancer Centres of Excellence in 2007.
 The Smurfit Education & Research Centre, established in 2000, is the principal clinical research centre on the site of Beaumont Hospital.

 Beaumont is the principal undergraduate and postgraduate medical training and research centre associated with the Royal College of Surgeons in Ireland with whom it shares its campus.
 It also provides clinical training for undergraduate nursing students from Dublin City University.

 It is the Designated Cancer Centre and the Regional Treatment Centre for Ear, Nose and Throat, and Gastroenterology.
 It is also the National Referral Centre for Neurosurgery and Neurology, Renal Transplantation, and Cochlear Implantation.

+Recent developments

+In 2022, the Beaumont RCSI Cancer Centre — a collaboration between Beaumont Hospital, RCSI University of Medicine and Health Sciences, and St Luke's Radiation Oncology Network — received accreditation from the Organisation of European Cancer Institutes (OECI), becoming only the second cancer centre in Ireland to achieve this designation.

+In January 2025, Beaumont Hospital launched a five-year strategic plan, Building Excellence in Care, Together (2025–2030), prioritising infrastructure renewal, digital transformation, and the pursuit of Joint Commission International (JCI) accreditation.
+Planning permission for a substantially expanded emergency department was submitted in October 2024.